Power Line Communication and Sensing Using Time Series Forecasting: Introduction

-\IEEEPARstart{A}{sset} monitoring is critical for the safe and smooth operation of the electricity grid system~\cite{farhangi2010path}.
-The advent of smart grid, which allows for bidirectional data exchange between the utility and the consumer~\cite{sg2013, gungor2011smart, fang2011smart}, unfolds a new paradigm of solutions for grid infrastructure monitoring to improve the system resilience of the grid.
-One such technique is to re-use power line communication (PLC) modems for cable diagnostics.
-PLC-based cable diagnostics provides the benefits of realizing a low-cost solution that can operate in an online, independent, and automatic manner without requiring any new component installations~\cite{huo2019cable, prasad2019fault, lehmann2016diagnostic, passerini2017full, prasad2019full}.
-It counters the drawbacks of legacy cable diagnostics solutions, e.g., reflectometry-based methods, which require deployment of specialized equipment and/or personnel to conduct the tests~\cite{wang2010application, dubickas2006line},~\cite[Ch.
-6]{gill2008electrical},~\cite{furse2020fault}.
-Furthermore, several non-PLC solutions that sample the electric signal with a lower frequency, such as phasor measurement units, suffer from noisy data impacted by electrical disturbance and are unable to discern precise information about cable defects, e.g., age of degradation or accurate location of a fault~\cite{dubickas2006line, farajollahi2018locating}.
-PLC-based monitoring techniques, on the other hand, reuse the high-frequency broadband communication signals as probing waves to provide effective cable diagnostics~\cite{huo2018cable, huo2019cable}.
+Asset monitoring is critical for the~safe and smooth operation of the~electricity grid system~\cite{farhangi2010path}.
+The~advent of the smart grid, which allows for bidirectional data exchange between the~utility and the~consumer~\cite{sg2013, gungor2011smart, fang2011smart}, unfolds a~new paradigm of solutions for smart grid sensing and infrastructure monitoring to improve~system resilience of the~grid.
+Among~various smart grid data communication solutions, power line communications (PLC) use the~existing power line infrastructure, which was originally designed to transport electric energy and for~communication purposes.
+In~this paper, we~further propose to re-use PLC modems for cable diagnostics as~a~use case of joint communication and sensing~\cite{wild2021joint} for the~smart grid.
+This~provides the~benefits of realizing a~low-cost solution that can operate in~an online, independent, and~automatic manner without requiring any new component installations~\cite{huo2019cable, prasad2019fault, lehmann2016diagnostic, passerini2017full, passerini2017analysis, prasad2019full}.

-PLC is a commonly used solution to enable information and communication technology for the smart grid~\cite{galli2011grid, openriva, mengi2017itut}.
-Power line modems (PLMs) that transmit and receive smart grid data constantly estimate the power line channel state information (PLCSI) for adapting their operation.
-In this context, we refer to PLCSI as any parameter that conveys the channel behavior, either directly, e.g., channel frequency response (CFR) or access impedance, or indirectly, e.g., signal-to-noise ratio (SNR) or precoder matrix.
-Prior arts have shown that this estimated PLCSI also contains information that can be used to infer cable health conditions~\cite{lehmann2016diagnostic, passerini2017full, huo2019cable, prasad2019fault, prasad2019full}.
+PLC is a~commonly used solution to enable information and communication technology for the~smart grid~\cite{galli2011grid, openriva, mengi2017itut}. {Power line modems (PLMs) that transmit and receive smart grid data constantly estimate the~power line channel state information (PLCSI) for adapting their operation.
+In~this context, we~refer to PLCSI as any parameter that conveys the~channel behavior, either directly, e.g.,~channel frequency response (CFR) or access impedance, or~indirectly, e.g.,~signal-to-noise ratio (SNR) or precoder matrix.} Prior articles have shown that this estimated PLCSI also contains information that can be used as~a~smart grid sensing solution to infer cable health conditions~\cite{lehmann2016diagnostic, passerini2017full, passerini2017analysis, huo2019cable, prasad2019fault, prasad2019full}.
+We~build on these methods to propose an~enhanced cable diagnostics solution using time series~forecasting.